-Discover inspiring and thought provoking cinema at the 2014 Palm Desert Public Art Documentary Film Series.
-Beginning in January, the public is invited to a sixth season of free screenings of public art-themed documentaries presented by the City’s Public Art Department and the University of California, Riverside Palm Desert Graduate Center.
+Discover inspiring and thought-provoking cinema at the 2015 Palm Desert Public Art Documentary Film Series.
+Beginning in January, the public is invited to a seventh season of free screenings of public art-themed documentaries presented by the City’s Public Art Department and the University of California, Riverside Palm Desert Graduate Center.
 Each screening will include a featured speaker who will discuss that night’s film.

 All films screen the third Thursday of the month, January through April, at 6 p.m. in the auditorium at UCR Palm Desert, 75080 Frank Sinatra Drive.
 Admission is free, but reservations are recommended.
 For more information, or to make a reservation, please call 760-837-1663.